MOAboAli/cc-final-project-MOAboali-public/README.md

       - **Database**: Powered by DynamoDB
         1. user table

-   - The main goal of this project is to deploy the application using the architecture described below on AWS.
+   - The main goal of this project (Part of AWS Cloud Computing Course) is to deploy the application using the architecture described below on AWS.

 # Design